 Cakeheads is the website by Shawna McGreevy, a self-proclaimed cake-making addict.
 Her enthusiasm shows with her stunning cakes and tutorials on her site.
 Expect a more casual approach to her videos, but the knowledge she imparts is 100 percent professional, with tips and instructions on how to make everything down to the small details.

-With more than 1.3 million members in her Facebook group, there’s also a robust community of cake decorators who love to share their work and knowledge.
-In fact, some of the tutorials on her site are made by her members, including how to make edible lace, how to make sugar poppies and vines, and how to model and make Frankenstein’s face.
+With more than 1.4 million members in her Facebook group, there’s also a robust community of cake decorators who love to share their work and knowledge.
+In fact, some of the tutorials on her site are made by her members, including how to make edible lace and how to model and make Frankenstein’s face.
 All these different perspectives mean Cakeheads is a great resource for learning advanced and different decorating techniques and tips on achieving stunning and showstopping cakes.

 There are plenty of free tutorials on the website but most of them focus on details of the cake (like the topper decoration).
 If you want to learn how to make the entire cake and have access to the aforementioned Facebook group, it’s $20 per month or $180 per year.

 Why We Chose It: Live virtual classes for individuals and groups means you get real-time instruction to solidify your skills in piping frosting methods.